-- 17.4 Pupils who are repeatedly absent from education are at particular risk of harm.
+- 17.3 The DSL is responsible for investigating any unexplained absences.
+Reasonable enquiries must be made to locate a pupil who is absent from education.
+The DSL must refer any safeguarding concerns regarding the absence of the pupil to the local authority.
+Cases where there are concerns regarding forced marriage or FGM must be referred to the police immediately.
+All information must be documented appropriately. - 17.4 Pupils who are repeatedly absent from education are at particular risk of harm.
 Attempts must be made to talk to the pupil about why they are absent from education.
 Records must be kept of those discussions.
 Any safeguarding information which the pupil discloses must be shared immediately with the local authority.
 If the pupil discloses immediate safeguarding concerns, the DSL must share this information with the police. - 17.5 The risk of exploitation and abuse increases for children and young people who go missing from home and school.
 It is important the school's response to persistently absent pupils and children missing education supports identifying such abuse, and in the case of absent pupils, helps prevent the risk of them becoming a child missing education in the future.
 This includes when problems are first emerging but also where children are already known to local authority children's social care and need a social worker (such as a child in need, or already has a child protection plan, or is a looked after child), where being absent from education may increase known safeguarding risks within the family or in the community.